DaxiaK/Android_Memo/chapter3/UiScrollable.md

 `UiScrollbale.getChildByText()` sometime will scroll a little , and make the devices can't find the right uiobject in screen , finally throw `UiObjectNotFoundException`.

-The root cause may be from system before Android 6.0.
+The root cause may be from system .

 ## flow